drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 And of course, no warranty or guarantee is given whatsoever.
 We did our best.

 ### Contents of this repo
-This repository at present contains the preliminary gerbers, schematic and BOM, plus preliminary firmware and python code.
-We plan to add SPICE models, an update for the firmware and the KiCAD files.
-The README (this file) provides results of testing and some explanation for how things work.
+This repository at present contains the preliminary gerbers, schematic and BOM, plus preliminary firmware and python code and selected SPICE files.
+We plan at least one update for the firmware and we plan to add KiCAD files.
+The README (this file) provides results of testing and some explanation of how things work.

 If you have questions in the meantime, please feel free to contact me.